vladimir-bukhtoyarov/spring-jar-helsing/README.md

-# Spring Van Helsing
+# Spring Jar Helsing
-Spring Van Helsing is adressed to solve problem called as "jar hell" for springframework based application.
+Spring Jar Helsing is adressed to solve problem called as "jar hell" for springframework based application.